codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 To setup tabs using ActionBar and fragments, you need to add a `TabListener` implementation to your application which defines the behavior of a tab when activated.
 A good default implementation is just [adding this](https://gist.github.com/nesquena/f54a991ccb4e5929e0ec) to `FragmentTabListener.java`.

-Once you have created the `FragmentTabListener` [from this snippet](https://gist.github.com/nesquena/f54a991ccb4e5929e0ec) within your app, simply setup the ActionBar and define which tabs you would like to display and attaches listeners for each tab:
+Once you have created the `FragmentTabListener` [from this snippet](https://gist.github.com/nesquena/f54a991ccb4e5929e0ec) within your app, simply setup the ActionBar and define which tabs you would like to display and attach listeners for each tab:

 ```java
 public class MainActivity extends FragmentActivity {